khaledghobashy/smbd_numenv_python/README.md

 ## Description

-**uraeus.nmbd.python** is a numerical simulation environment developed in python, that generates numerical object-oriented code from symbolic models developed in **[uraeus.smbd]( https://github.com/khaledghobashy/uraeus-smbd )**, and provides various solvers for multi-body systems.
+**uraeus.nmbd.python** is a numerical simulation environment developed in python, that generates numerical object-oriented code from symbolic models developed in **[uraeus.smbd]( https://github.com/khaledghobashy/uraeus-smbd )**, and provides various numerical solvers for multi-body systems.

 *Please visit **[uraeus.smbd]( https://github.com/khaledghobashy/uraeus-smbd )** for more information about **audience** , **fields of applications** and **background**.*